-This two-mile trail in the Sonny Bono Wildlife Refuge, right on the Salton Sea, is one of the best ways to explore the shoreline and see the vast array of birds that make the area their home during migrations.
-The trail is a nice leisurely walk with a short climb at the end, and I would recommend bringing a zoom lens or binoculars if you want to see the birds as they are still a decent way from you.
-Here is all the information on this nice trail.
+This two mile trail in the Sonny Bono Wildlife Refuge, right on the shore of the Salton Sea, is one of the best ways to explore the shoreline and see the vast array of birds that make this area their home during migrations.
+The trail is a nice leisurely walk with a short climb at the end, and I would recommend bringing a zoom lens or binoculars if you want to see the birds as they are still a decent ways from you.
+Here is all the information on the Rock Hill Trail.

 - 2 miles

 - Location: 906 W Sinclair Rd, Calipatria, CA 92233

 - This information is from my visit in 2017

 - Read more about the Salton Sea here

 The trail leaves from the Sonny Bono Wildlife Refuge, which is in the southeast portion of the Salton Sea.
 You can put the Sonny Bono Wildlife Refuge into your GPS, and it will take you there.
 The trail starts right from the parking lot.

 The trail is well marked, and it starts at the base of the viewing platform near the parking lot.